dmaluka/micro-nav/README.md

   will instead jump back to the location where we were before the last jump.

-* `Ctrl-MouseLeft` click on a word will search for occurrences of this word in all files in the current directory, just like with the `grep` command.
+* `Alt-MouseRight` click on a word will search for occurrences of this word in all files in the current directory, just like with the `grep` command.
 If the click is not on a word, it will instead jump back to the location where we were before the last jump.